rstrotmann/td/docs/input.md

 # Input file format

-The td.py tool expects a json-formatted input file (see [Use](use.md)) that specifies the study elements to be rendered.
+The TD tool expects a json-formatted input file (see [Use](use.md)) that specifies the study elements to be rendered.

 In general, the [json format](https://en.wikipedia.org/w/index.php?title=JSON&oldid=1065106487) has specific syntactic requirements in order to be read correctly by TD: